AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 * To create a "bridge" between synchronous and asynchronous code.
 We will show an example of this after we write our first `async` function.
 * To spawn asynchronous tasks in parallel.

-In this article, we will only explore the former two, but the second use case will come in a later article in the series.
+In this article, we will only explore the former two, but the third use case will come in a later article in the series.

 To mark a function as `async`, simply put the keyword after the function's closing parenthesis and before the arrow, like this: